nobry/edx-platform/docs/en_us/developers/source/modulestores/overview.rst

 Split Mongo
 *****************

 Split Mongo is the newest modulestore.
-See the `Split Mongo Modulestore`_ chapter for more information.
+See the :ref:`Split Mongo Modulestore` chapter for more information.